nsubstitute/NSubstitute/Source/Docs/help/_posts/2010-04-02-actions-with-arguments.markdown

 {% examplecode csharp %}
 var numberOfCallsWhereFirstArgIsLessThan0 = 0;
 //Specify a call where the first arg is less than 0, and the second is any int.
-//When this specification is met we'll capture the second argument that was used for the call,
+//When this specification is met we'll increment a counter in the Arg.Do action for
-//and we'll also make it return 123. calculator
+//the second argument that was used for the call, and we'll also make it return 123. calculator
     .Multiply(
         Arg.Is<int>(x => x < 0),
-        Arg.Capture<int>(x => numberOfCallsWhereFirstArgIsLessThan0++)
+        Arg.Do<int>(x => numberOfCallsWhereFirstArgIsLessThan0++)
     ).Returns(123);

 var results = new[] {